Skip to main content

 United Community Bank, 200 East Camperdown Way, Greenville, SC 29601

 After a United Community account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
-Solely-owned accounts require the estate's representative to contact United Community's Death Claims at 1-800-822-2651 with the proper legal authority documents.
+Solely-owned accounts require the estate's representative to contact United Community's Private Wealth (trust administration and estate settlement) at 1-800-822-2651 with the proper legal authority documents.

 Deposit, investment & retirement accounts